markpackham/Java_Game_WithYouWithMe/README.md

 1) Run game

-2) Create a territory eg a Kingdom.
+2) Create a territory eg a kingdom.

 3) Add buildings to the territory eg forts.